marislab/create-pptc-pdx-corplots/README.md

 # RNA VAF Comparisons

 ## Summary
 This script calculates variant allele frequencies for all non-silent VEP passed RNA variants and annotates with its DNA counterpart.
-The resulting file is a DNA MAF with RNA variants and its corresponding variant allele frequencies.
+The resulting file is a DNA MAF annotated with RNA variants and its corresponding variant allele frequencies.

 ## How to run
 `Rscript DNA-RNA-VAF.R <DNA_MAF.rda> <RNA_MAF.maf> <clinical_file.txt>`